Screen Elements Mac Excel 2011

 The image below should help you understand the main parts of the Microsoft Excel 2011 (Macintosh OS X).
 The window elements are as follows: 1) Menu Bar 2) Standard Menu 3) Ribbon 4) Formula Bar 5) Sheet 6) Status Bar

 In Mac Excel 2011 a few features have been added to the window elements like the Ribbon, which includes the features from the Menu bar in a tabbed form.
-The Ribbon is very similar to Windows Excel 2007 and 2010.
+The Ribbon is very similar to Windows Excel 2010.

 A toolbar is a series of buttons and menus in an application which allow the user to perform functions quickly using the mouse.
 Toolbars allow you to work with frequently used commands.
 You can easily customize toolbars by adding and removing buttons, hiding or displaying toolbars, and moving toolbars.
 The Toolbars that are most often used are displayed at the top of the window.